Fithie History, Family Crest & Coats of Arms

 The surname Fitzhugh, meaning son of Hugh, has many variants as a result of colloquial pronunciations of the name.
 "The great baronial race of this name descended from a feudal chief named Bardolph, who was Lord of Ravensworth, co.
 York, at the period of the Conquest.
 The surname was not fixed until the time of Edward III., when Henry Fitz-Hugh was summoned to Parliament as Baron Fitz-Hugh."

 Early Origins of the Fithie family

-Yorkshire where it is generally believed that this name claims descent from a feudal chief named Bardolph, who was Lord of Bavensworth, shortly after the Conquest.
-The surname had various early spellings but one of the first listings was of Henry Fitz-Hugh who was summoned to Parliament as Baron Fitz-Hugh during the time of King Edward III.
-CITATION[CLOSE]
+The surname Fithie was first found in Yorkshire where it is generally believed that this name claims descent from a feudal chief named Bardolph, who was Lord of Ravensworth, shortly after the Conquest.

 Early History of the Fithie family